-We also set up each cohort of a course with its own private forum, accessibly only to members of the cohort.
+We also set up each cohort with its own private forum, accessibly only to members of that specific cohort.

-Introduce yourself, talk about interests, post questions, and gather feedback — anything you want to ask or share to other learners, the forum is the place to do it.
+Introduce yourself, talk about interests, post questions, and gather feedback — anything you want to ask or share with other learners, the forum is the place to do it.

-Since Hyperlink courses are run online and we can't all be in the same room, the next best thing is to use regular video calls — for group workshops, one-on-one office hours, presentations, or anything else that calls for a live session.
-We recommend:
+Since Hyperlink courses happen online and we can't all be in the same room, the next best thing is video calls — for group workshops, office hours, presentations, or anything else that calls for a live session.

 As noted, Hyperlink courses should be active — focused on collaboration and feedback with other learners.
 There are many tools that facilitate this sort of collaboration online, and you should use whichever fit the needs of your course.